Justin Owen, 26-year-old sprint car driver, dies in crash at Lawrenceburg Speedway

 — Tony Stewart Racing (@TonyStewart_Rcg) April 9, 2023

-This article originally appeared on Indianapolis Star: Justin Owen dies at Lawrenceburg Speedway in sprint car crash
+This article originally appeared on Indianapolis Star: Sprint car driver Justin Owen dies at Lawrenceburg Speedway crash